fabiorado/learn-py-fr1/README.md

 ```
 #### Python 3.10 (ubuntu)

+Python 3.10 cammes with Ubuntu 22.04 and we it's not a good idea to touch him.
 We can install another version and use the linux command "update-alternatives" to set and alternate between them.

 1. Add the new repo and install python